-Warmth was not a strong suit for the Crandall.
-The 3mm Neo-Tech membrane and low-pile faux fur were enough insulation to stay warm through late fall days and early winter storms in California, but the boot's warmth capabilities fell short in colder winter temperatures.
+Warmth was not a strong suit for the Crandall compared to the other winter boots.
+The 3mm Neo-Tech membrane and low-pile faux fur were enough insulation to stay warm through late fall days and early winter storms in California.
+Still, the boot's warmth capabilities fell short in colder winter temperatures.
 Luckily, the Neo-Tech waterproof membrane is highly breathable and water-resistant, so our feet stayed dry when strolling through wet conditions.

-The 1-inch rubber outsole insulated our feet from the cold ground and puddles, but the rubber around the midsole is not thick enough to maintain insulation for longer than an hour unless you're actively moving.
+The 1-inch rubber outsole insulated our feet from the cold ground and puddles.
+Still, the rubber around the midsole is not thick enough to maintain insulation for longer than an hour unless you're actively moving.
 Thanks to an adjustable calf feature, the upper shaft is roomy, leaving plenty of space to tuck your pants in but too much space to keep out cold airflow.

-The Crandall II Tall scored amongst the best in weather protection thanks to the high shaft, though there are some notable shortcomings derived from the boot's looser fit.
+The Crandall II Tall scored amongst the best in weather protection thanks to the high shaft, though some notable shortcomings derive from the boot's looser fit.
 The boots are perfect for light snow and rain days that don't require a bulky base or burly fur insulation.
 These boots excelled in puddle tests, and the black exterior seemed to expel mud, dirt, and water.